 - id: string

-# Required: Must be either "weight-based-routing" or "latency-based-routing"
+# Required: Must be "weight-based-routing", "latency-based-routing", or "priority-based-routing"

 type: string